 Toparovsky has been living and working in Los Angeles and Milan since 2000.
 In 2002 he began a series of collaborations with Italian painter, Ariel Soulé.
 While each of them maintained independent careers, they developed a project together, Chiasmo— painting and sculpture combined as unique works of art.
 Their last exhibition, La Colonna Infame, debuted at the Museum of Contemporary Art, St. Petersburg, Russia in 2011 and travelled in Russia and Europe through 2014.

-Simon presented large-scale, provocative installations in a major solo exhibition entitled Vessels and Channels at the Cathedral of Our Lady of the Angels in Los Angeles from November 2014 through February 2015.
-From interest in his newest works on paper shown at the Cathedral, Toparovsky was offered the inaugural Artist Series show at the 24th international photographic arts exhibitions: Photo L.A. and a solo exhibition at his gallery in Palazzolo sull’Oglio in Italy.
+Simon presented large-scale, provocative installations in a major solo exhibition entitled Vessels and Channels in three magnificent side chapels at the Cathedral of Our Lady of the Angels in Los Angeles from November 2014 through February 2015.
+From interest in his newest works on paper, elements of those installations, Toparovsky was offered the inaugural Artist Series show at the 24th international photographic arts exhibitions: Photo L.A. and the next solo exhibition at his gallery in Palazzolo sull’Oglio in Italy.
 Both exhibitions opened in February 2015.

 After two years work, a major exhibition designed with four rooms of installations set in a 12th century fortress castle in Italy (scheduled to open in late 2020), was postponed because of the pandemic.
 In Los Angeles, Simon continued his latest series “Mise en Abîme. work in isolation.” which includes appropriations from his archives, staging for photography, manipulations to create “captured tableaux vivant”.
 These dry darkroom compositions on paper (and now, new Jacquard tapestries) are celebrations of mystery and remembrance.
 Installed with one another and in combination with new cast and fabricated bronze, they work as stories within stories– counterpoint, harmony and tension stir rhetorical conversations.
 Conjuring the vulnerable and courageous, hidden messages are revealed. more NEWS >>